progress bar

 Given the right amount of guidance and support testers felt confident to make self-guided changes to their existing flights.

-Final: High fidelity
+Final prototype: High fidelity

 success